 Eat at: You will not run out of dining options here with “Eat Street” the central hub on Church Street.
 Among the most popular are The Social Hideout, Little Miss Collins, Milky Lane and Soul Burger.

-Walk: Depending on how far you would like to go you can start at Parramatta Station and make you way down Church Street to take the riverside walk back to the ferry wharf.
+Walk: Depending on how far you would like to go, you can start at Parramatta Station and make your way down Church Street to take the riverside walk back to the ferry wharf.
 This might be less than a kilometre if Parramatta wharf is open or 4km to the next wharf Rydalmere.

-Related: Check out our list to all the UNESCO sites in NSW
+Related: Check out our list of 25 things to do in Parramatta

 This pretty lower north shore suburb has harbour views around every corner and more than its fair share of parks.